INTEGRATED STEM EDUCATION RESEARCH CENTER

 Areas of Responsibility: Distinguished Lecturer

-Dr. Michael Swanbom is a lecturer in Mechanical Engineering who teaches freshman and sophomore engineering classes and has recently taken primary responsibility for MEEN 361 (Advanced Mechanics of Materials) and MEEN 462 (Machine Element Design).
+Dr. Michael Swanbom is a lecturer in Mechanical Engineering who teaches first- and second-year student engineering classes and has recently taken primary responsibility for MEEN 361 (Advanced Mechanics of Materials) and MEEN 462 (Machine Element Design).
 He also co-developed a senior-level course in Mechatronics with Heath Tims.
-Mike has a passion for curriculum development, including the use of novel and technologically rich methods of instruction.
-He was closely involved in the development of the freshman curriculum called Living With the Lab (led by David Hall).
+Mike has a passion for curriculum development, including using novel and technologically rich methods of instruction.
+He was closely involved in developing the first-year curriculum Living With the Lab (led by David Hall).
 Mike enjoys hands-on projects and harnessing novel tooling to streamline the process of prototyping new ideas.
 These interests have been employed considerably in his support of the Louisiana Tech Eco-marathon team.
-He just recently was elected as the 2014-2015 President of the University Senate.
+He was recently elected as the 2014-2015 President of the University Senate.

 Tims, Heath – Ph.D.